antonioconselheiro/omeglestr/README.md

-> João 4
-> ⁹ Then saith the woman of Samaria unto him, How is it that thou, being a Jew, askest drink of me, which am a woman of Samaria? for the Jews have no dealings with the Samaritans.
+> "Then saith the woman of Samaria unto him, How is it that thou, being a Jew, askest drink of me, which am a woman of Samaria? for the Jews have no dealings with the Samaritans."
+> John 4:9

 # Omegle on Nostr

+Don't thread on Omegle

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.